Amasirat/Obsidian/Lecture Notes.md

 An important challenge in trying to quantify a nebulous concept such as Personality is identifying the right framework for personality analysis.
 Fortunately, many researches in the field of psychology have produced a popular, useful, and accurate framework for personality characterization called the Big-Five Personality Trait Model.
 # Personality

-The Big-Five Personality Trait model or Five-Factor model is comprised of five factors of personality that can describe a general assesment of an individual's personal inclinations with how they react in an environment.
+The Big-Five Personality Trait model or Five-Factor model is comprised of five factors of personality that can describe a general assesment of an individual's personal inclinations regarding how they react in an environment.
 ## Extraversion

 Captures sociability and energeticness in social situations.
 People with high extraversion thrive in social situations, where as people with low extraversion tend to prefer non-social situations.